63 Easy Backpacking Food Ideas

 Candy

-The snack we didn’t pack for the JMT but we wish we did: Candy!
+The snack we didn’t pack enough of for the JMT but we wish we did: Candy!
 We’re not candy people normally, but the calorie and mid-day sugar boost would have been awesome.
 Black Forest Gummy BearsSwedish Fish, or Jelly Belly’s “Sports Beans” are all good picks.
 Whatever you pick, make sure it won’t be too melty.

 Michael sitting on the ground with a camp scene and sunset